Welcome to Saltshouse Haven Care Home

 Saltshouse Care Home has 124 members of staff: 85 of whom are directly involved with providing care for our Residents.
 Between them, they have over 100 years of care experience.
 All our Senior Carers hold an NVQ Level 3 in Health and Social Care and more than 40% of staff hold an NVQ Level 2 and others are working towards it.

 Lead Activities Coordinator

-A person-centred dementia unit offers expert nursing care.
-There is a dedicated activities co-ordinator who has developed a programme, offering a wide range of entertainment and activities to suit all tastes.
+A person-centred dementia unit offers expert specialised care.
+Sarah is the dedicated activities co-ordinator who has developed a programme, offering a wide range of entertainment and activities to suit all tastes.

 Sarah Pattrick | Lead Activities CoordinatorWatch Video